 It was not a very good time for me at all.
 However, I didn’t think that anything was wrong with me at the time.
 I basically just put up with it the best that I could.
 Countless of sleepless nights, and scared that the world would end soon.
 (However, looking back I wish I would have asked for help a lot sooner, my life has been so much better once I asked for help. )

-So what was even more strange is that while I was on this trip in Vancouver, I decided that this was just the place for me and that I needed to go home and pack up everything I thought I would need, and get rid of the rest, and move here as soon as possible.
+So what was even more strange is that while I was on this trip in Vancouver, I decided that this was just the perfect place for me to move and that I needed to go home to Calgary and pack up everything I thought I would need, and get rid of the rest, and move to Vancouver as soon as possible.
 So I gave myself 1 month to do everything I needed to do back in my hometown of Calgary, and then I was going to move to this gorgeous city.